Reid and Sigrist: History

 Reid and Sigrist Ltd was formed in February 1928 as a private company with £4000 capital (~£258,000 or US$357,500 in 2021 terms).
 The company was set up by Squadron-Leader (ret.)
 George Hancock Reid DFC and Frederick Sigrist, a joint managing director of H.G.
-Hawker Engineering Ltd, that would later become Hawker Siddeley Aircraft Ltd. The new company acquired the rights to the designs of Reid's previous company, Reid Manufacturing & Construction Company Ltd, which had designed and made precision aircraft instrumentation, most notably an aircraft turn and slip indicator, that Reid had invented and developed, and a pilot testing apparatus.
+Hawker Engineering Ltd (which later became Hawker Siddeley Aircraft Ltd).
+The new company acquired the rights to the designs of Reid's previous company, Reid Manufacturing & Construction Company Ltd, which had designed and made precision aircraft instrumentation, most notably an aircraft turn and slip indicator that Reid had invented and developed, and a pilot testing apparatus.

-The company was initially located at The Athanaeum Works, The Vale in Hampstead, North London, before moving to Canbury Park Road, Kingston-upon-Thames, Surrey, and, finally, in 1935, relocating to a new, purpose-built factory at Shannon Corner, Kingston-by-Pass, New Malden, Surrey.
+The company was initially located at The Athanaeum Works, The Vale, in Hampstead, North London, before moving to Canbury Park Road, Kingston-upon-Thames, Surrey, and, finally, in 1935, relocating to a new, purpose-built factory at Shannon Corner, Kingston-by-Pass, New Malden, Surrey.
 As the company expanded and diversified further sites were acquired at Desford Aerodrome and Braunstone in Leicestershire.
 The company ceased to exist as a separate entity when it was bought by the Decca Record Company at the end of 1954.